 Nicole has been able to update our laundry room, update our kitchen, buy new furniture guilt-free and we even got the big screen TV we always wanted.
 This home now feels like a palace and it’s ours!

 We’ve traveled a lot more as well.
 Disney World, Cabo San Lucas, Los Angeles, Ft.
-Lauderdale and many trips to Northern Michigan have been some of our favorite destinations since paying off our mortgage.
+Lauderdale, Cancun and many trips to Northern Michigan have been some of our favorite destinations since paying off our mortgage.

-While some of our trips were supported by credit card rewards, having the extra cash available has helped us travel without restriction.
-Getting out-of-town during our Michigan winters is now a must for this family.
+Having the extra cash available has helped us travel without restriction.
+Getting out of town during our Michigan winters is now a must for this family.